charlixzhao/InceptionEngine/README.md

 The motion matching functionality includes
 + animation preprocessor that extracts and serializes feature vectors from animation frames
-+ an motion matching controller running matching algroithm at runtime and computing model's pose Swich to develop/motion_matching branch to try it out.
++ an motion matching controller running matching algroithm at runtime and computing model's pose

+Switch to develop/motion_matching branch to try it out.

 # InceptionEngine